ponylang/ponylang-website/content/faq/index.md

 - [Ponycheck](https://github.com/mfelsche/ponycheck) - Property Based Testing for Pony
 - [Wallaroo](https://github.com/wallaroolabs/wallaroo) - Distributed Stream Processor written in Pony

+### Does Pony have a formatter? {#code-formatter}

+At this time, no. There is no formatter for Pony code.
+The lack of a formatter doesn't indicate that the Pony core team is opposed to code formatters.
+There is strong interest in having a code formatter for Pony.

+An easy to maintain code formatter would share parsing code with the compiler.
+At this time, sharing said code is difficult.
+We are working towards making maintaining a code formatter and other parsing related tooling easier.
+We plan to introduce a code formatter in the future.

 ## Code {#code}

 ### How can I turn a `ref` into a `val`? {#ref-to-val}